 Drinking alcohol may possibly increase the risk of gastrointestinal bleeding so is best avoided.

-e-Surgery uses Royal Mail delivery with choices starting from Royal Mail 48 tracked delivery, Royal Mail tracked 24 and Royal Mail 1pm special delivery (discover more about e-Surgery delivery).
+e-Surgery uses Royal Mail delivery with choices starting from Royal Mail 48 tracked delivery, Royal Mail tracked 24 and Royal Mail 1 pm special delivery (discover more about e-Surgery delivery).
 When you buy Dispersible Aspirin tablets they will arrive in discreet, recyclable packaging at a delivery address of your choice.
-Find out to recycle packaging from e-Surgery.

 How do I dispose of Dispersible Aspirin tablets bought online?

 Whenever you buy Dispersible Aspirin tablets online they will come in blister packs that are not currently recyclable, so once they have been used can be disposed of in a general waste bin.
 If the dispersible Aspirin tablets are unfinished dispose of the medication safely and drop them off at a local pharmacy.
 Cardboard packaging and paper patient information leaflets are recyclable.